mhmdkhmaisy/checkout-cart-api/replit.md

 # RSPS Complete System - Replit Project

 ### Overview
-This project is a comprehensive Laravel-based system designed for RuneScape Private Servers.
-Its core purpose is to provide robust management features for server administrators, including donation processing, cache file distribution, a multi-site voting system, and client management.
-The system aims to streamline server operations, enhance user experience, and provide a dark-themed, intuitive admin dashboard.
+This project is a comprehensive Laravel-based system for RuneScape Private Servers.
+Its primary goal is to provide robust management features for server administrators, including donation processing, cache file distribution, a multi-site voting system, and client management.
+The system aims to streamline server operations, enhance user experience, and offers an intuitive, dark-themed admin dashboard.
 Key capabilities include high-performance chunked file uploads, intelligent file management with directory navigation, and secure handling of game assets.

 ### User Preferences
 - Testing locally on PC (not using Replit preview)